yassinebenaid/nishimia/README.md

 - functions are first-class citizens , this means you can pass them as arguments or return them as values,
 - error handling out of the box

-none of the above features perfect , but as said, its still work perfectly .

-here is a sinppet of all available features :
+here is a sinppet of rhe syntax with all the available features :

 ```go
 var five = 5;